decant09/beach-yoga-fuerteventura/README.md

 ![](/docs/testing/lighthouse-testing-thank-you.png)

 ### Manual
-I used Google Dev Tools to test for screen responsiveness.
+- I used Google Dev Tools to test for screen responsiveness.

-I tested on different browsers i.e chrome, firefox, safari & edge to ensure compatability across these.
+- I tested on different browsers (chrome, firefox, safari & edge) to ensure the website preforms as expected across all of these.

+- I tested all the media links and hyperlinks on the website manually to ensure that they are all working as expexted.
+The media links redirect accordingly and the email link opens up as expected.
+The links in the main body of the website redirected appropraiately to the websites they are linked to and open in new tabs as intended.

+- I tested the form.
+It behaves as expected.
+The form can not be submitted until all fields are completed and there is an @ symbol in the e-mail field.
+If the submit button is clicked before completing the required fields a tooltip will highlight the field that needs attention.
+The newsletter check-box is ticked upon landing on the page and can be unticked if preferred.
+When all fields are completed and the submit button clicked you are re-directed to the thank you page as intended.

+- I spellchecked the website by copying the text content to [Online Spellcheck](https://www.online-spellcheck.com/).

 ### Testing User Stories from User Experience (UX) Section
 #### First Time Visitor Goals